 “It deflated before I could snap a photo!”

 “I lost about 1/4 of an inch in height from oven to photo!”.

-Unless the sun shines in your oven, the chances of getting a photo of a souffle at its peak height, once moved, are about as good as the Kardashians disappearing from the public eye.
+Unless the sun shines in your oven, the chances of getting a photo of a souffle at its peak height, once moved, are about as good as a meteor dropping on your car tomorrow.

 Oh, I worked quick, but yes, I lost 1/4 inch or more off my souffles and this was just taking them out of the oven since I don’t have enough natural light to take photos in.

 Two that somewhat survived the massacre (story coming up below).
 Ice cream saved the day.
 What better way to add more vanilla into vanilla?
-Vanilla bean ice cream spooned on top of warm vanilla bean souffle – hot and cold, melting/molten vanilla center manna.
+Vanilla bean ice cream spooned on top of warm vanilla bean souffle – hot and cold, melting, sweet vanilla center manna.

 SO, I wanted to keep my souffles simple, simple as in vanilla and chocolate simple, and how about this..a marble souffle, folding some chocolate souffle in with the vanilla bean souffle so you get the best of both worlds in one ramekin?
 A TWOFFLE!

 I decided to go with an old standby for the vanilla.
 Okay, understatement – Todd English’s vanilla bean souffle needs a much more rousing intro than that.
 A superb and phenomenal standby is more apt.
 They always turn out, so much so, that I even had the guts to add an extra egg white to make them rise even higher than they already do.